jacksondunstan/UnityNativeScripting/README.md

 While IL2CPP transforms C# into C++ already, it generates a lot of overhead.
 There are many [surprises](http://jacksondunstan.com/articles/3916) if you read through the generated C++.
 For example, there's overhead for any function using a static variable and an extra two pointers are stored at the beginning of every class.
 The same goes for all sorts of features such as `sizeof()`, mandatory null checks, and so forth.
 Instead, you could write C++ directly and not need to work around IL2CPP.

 This project aims to give you a viable alternative to C#.
-Scripting in C++ isn't right for every project, but now it's an option.
+Scripting in C++ isn't right for all parts of every project, but now it's an option.

 # Features

 * Supports Windows, macOS, iOS, and Android (editor and standalone)
+* Plays nice with other C# scripts- no need to use 100% C++
 * Object-oriented API just like in C#

 >